Birds of Coastal Michigan

 Because of their use of the coastal lands, there are thousands of great locations to see both resident and migratory bird species throughout Michigan and the Great Lakes region.
 State parks, national parks, wildlife refuges and sanctuaries throughout the state all provide good bird-watching opportunities.
 Some sites along Michigan’s Great Lakes shoreline are even considered birding “hotspots” due to the number of species that pass through each spring and fall.

-Explore this website to learn more about bird species in Michigan and the unique coastal ecosystems that support them.
+Explore the All About Birds (The Cornell Lab of Ornithology) website to learn more about bird species in Michigan and the unique coastal ecosystems that support them.